cristianscy/discogs_project/README.md

 # discogs_project

-Repository with experiments with Discogas API to builk some useful tools for digging.
+Repository with experiments with Discogas API to build some useful tools for digging.